 The strategic deterrent has been an integral part of the British defence budget under all Governments up to now.
 Trident is not an addition to that budget.

 In 1982, and following on from a decision to procure the Trident II D5 missile instead of the Trident I C4 variant, the capital costs of procuring and maintaining Trident were estimated to be £7.5 billion (1981 prices).

 By the time of the 1998 Strategic Defence Review (SDR) the majority of costs associated with procuring Trident had been spent.
-The SDR subsequently put total acquisition expenditure on the Trident programme at £12.52 billion, which equates to £18.35 billion in 2015/16 prices.
+The SDR subsequently put total acquisition expenditure on the Trident programme at £12.52 billion, which equates to approximately £18 billion in 2017 prices.

 Although commonly referred to as “the renewal or replacement of Trident”, the Dreadnought programme is about the design, development and manufacture of four new Dreadnought class ballistic missile submarines (SSBN) that will maintain the UK’s nuclear posture of Continuous At Sea Deterrence (CASD).
 Replacement of the Trident II D5 missile itself is not part of the programme.